omriknight9/omriknight9/README.md

 ## I'm a Front-End Developer

-- 🔭 I’m currently working as a Front-End Developer at 011Global
+- 🔭 I’m currently working as a Front-End Developer at Bezeq
 - ⚡ I’m currently learning React courses with Udemy

 ### Connect with me: